These days, half of what was the first nonprofit clinic in the nation to house a birthing center and provide abortions is empty.

 “If I didn’t have my son, who’s only 5 now, I would absolutely have moved somewhere else,” said Picard.

-On a national level, lawmakers are beginning to show support for crisis pregnancy centers, with several measures introduced this year to recognize and provide funding for these organizations.
-These centers play a vital role in supporting pregnant women during difficult times and offering alternatives to abortion.
+On a national level, lawmakers are increasingly showing support for crisis pregnancy centers, with several measures introduced in Congress this year aimed at recognizing and providing funding for these centers.
+This support highlights the growing importance of pregnancy centers in the ongoing debate over abortion rights.